reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   // default methods
 }
 ```
-**This is the primitive type specialization of `Consumer` for `int`.** Unlike most other functional interfaces, `IntConsumer` is expected to operate via side-effects.
-This is a functional interface whose functional method is `accept(int)`.
+`IntConsumer` is a specialized type of `Consumer` for integers.
+Unlike most other functional interfaces, `IntConsumer` produces side-effects.
+It is a functional interface with a method called `accept(int)`.

-Example to show how to use `IntConsumer`:
+Here is an illustration on how to use the `IntConsumer` interface:
 ```java
 @ParameterizedTest
 @CsvSource({